IDPetrov93/Second-Mind/KNOWLEDGE_MODEL.md

 ## Purpose

-This document defines how KOS internally represents knowledge.
+This document defines the conceptual structure used by KOS to represent knowledge.

-It does not define storage, databases or implementation details.

-It defines the conceptual model that every component of the Core must use.

-The Knowledge Model is independent of programming language, database technology and infrastructure.
+The meaning of Knowledge is defined in **KNOWLEDGE_THEORY.md**.

+The official terminology is defined in **CONCEPTS.md**.

+This document defines how those concepts are connected.

+It intentionally excludes implementation details, storage technologies and software architecture.

 ---

-# Principles
+# Design Principles

-## Representation over Reality

-KOS does not model reality.

-KOS models the current best representation of reality based on available knowledge.

-The model is expected to evolve as new information and evidence become available.
+## Conceptual Independence

+The Knowledge Model is independent of:

+- programming languages
+- databases
+- storage engines
+- APIs
+- network protocols
+- user interfaces

+The model describes concepts, not implementation.

 ---

-## Knowledge is Derived

-Knowledge is never directly collected.

-Knowledge is derived from information through evaluation, contextualization and confidence assessment.
+## Structural Consistency

+Every concept has a single responsibility.

+Relationships between concepts define the structure of knowledge.

+No concept may redefine another concept.

 ---

 ## Traceability

-Every element of knowledge must be traceable.
+Every connection inside the model must remain traceable.

-A human must always be able to answer:

-- Where did this come from?
-- Which source produced it?
-- Which evidence supports it?
-- Why is its confidence what it is?

-Knowledge without provenance is invalid.
+No derived knowledge may exist without an explainable chain of relationships.

 ---

 ## Immutability

-Original information is never modified.
+Original Information is immutable.

-Evaluation may change.
+Derived structures may evolve.

 Confidence may change.

-Relationships may change.
+Relations may change.

-Insights may change.
+Knowledge may evolve.

-The original information remains unchanged.
+Original Information never changes.

 ---

-## Separation of Concepts

-Each concept has a single responsibility.

-Information is not Knowledge.

-Evidence is not Truth.

-Knowledge is not Reality.

-Insight is not Decision.

-The architecture must never merge these concepts.

----

 # Conceptual Structure

-The Knowledge Model is composed of interconnected concepts defined in CONCEPTS.md.
+The Knowledge Model is a connected network of concepts.

-The model does not introduce additional concepts.

-The relationships between concepts define the structure of knowledge.

-A simplified conceptual flow is:

-Source

-↓

-Information

-↓

-Claim

-↓

-Evidence

-↓

-Confidence

-↓

-Knowledge

-↓

-Analysis

-↓

-Insight
+Knowledge emerges from the relationships between concepts rather than from isolated objects.

+The model intentionally avoids defining processing order.

+Processing is defined by the Core architecture.

 ---

-# Core Invariants
+# Concept Relationships

-The following rules must always hold.

 ## Source

-Every piece of Information originates from exactly one Source.
+Produces Information.

+One Source may produce many Information objects.

 ---

 ## Information

-Information may contain zero or more Claims.

-Information may later prove to be incorrect.
+Originates from exactly one Source.

+May contain:

+- Claims
+- Entity references
+- Context

+Information is immutable.

+Information is never automatically considered Knowledge.

 ---

 ## Claim

+Represents one atomic proposition.

-Every Claim must be traceable to at least one Source.
+Every Claim originates from at least one Information object.

 A Claim may reference multiple Entities.

-A Claim may be supported or disputed by multiple pieces of Evidence.
+A Claim may participate in multiple Relations.

 ---

 ## Evidence

+Evidence is not a standalone object.

+Evidence is the role that Information plays when it is used to evaluate one or more Claims.

+The same Information may:

+- support multiple Claims
+- dispute multiple Claims
+- remain unrelated to many Claims

+Evidence influences Confidence.

 Evidence never establishes truth.

-Evidence only changes confidence.

-Evidence may support multiple Claims.

 ---

 ## Entity

-Entities have stable identities.

-Different sources may describe the same Entity differently.

-Identity must remain independent from representation.
+Represents a uniquely identifiable object.

+Entity identity remains stable even when represented differently by multiple sources.

+Entities may participate in many Relations.

 ---

 ## Relation

+Relations connect concepts.

 Every Relation has a defined semantic type.

-Relations may connect:
+Examples include:

 - Entity → Entity
+- Claim → Entity
 - Claim → Claim
-- Entity → Claim
+- Information → Claim

-- Claim → Entity
+Relations define the structure of the Knowledge Model.

 ---

+## Context

+Provides additional meaning for interpreting Claims and Knowledge.

+Context may include:

+- temporal information
+- related entities
+- related claims
+- surrounding events

+Context enriches understanding but never replaces evidence.

+---

 ## Confidence

-Confidence is dynamic.

-Confidence may increase or decrease over time.
+Confidence represents the current reliability estimate of a Claim or derived Knowledge.

+Confidence changes as Evidence changes.

-Confidence is never interpreted as certainty.
+Confidence is never certainty.

 ---

 ## Knowledge

+Knowledge is the structured representation produced by connecting Claims, Entities, Relations, Context and Confidence.

-Knowledge is always derived.
+The meaning of Knowledge is defined in **KNOWLEDGE_THEORY.md**.

-Knowledge is never accepted without traceability.

-Knowledge may become obsolete.

 ---

+## Analysis

+Analysis operates on Knowledge.

+Analysis discovers:

+- patterns
+- inconsistencies
+- implications
+- relationships

+Analysis never modifies original Information.

+---

 ## Insight

-Insights are derived from Analysis.
+Insights are produced through Analysis.

 Insights assist human reasoning.

-Insights never trigger actions.
+Insights never become Decisions.

 ---

 # Model Constraints

-The Knowledge Model intentionally avoids defining:
+The Knowledge Model does not define:

+- processing pipelines
-- storage format
+- software components
-- database schema
+- databases
 - APIs
-- network protocols
-- user interfaces
 - implementation technologies

-These belong to later architectural documents.
+Those belong to later architectural documents.

 ---

-# Architectural Consequences
+# Architectural Rules

-All Core components must operate on this model.
+Every Core component must operate using this model.

+No component may redefine concepts defined in **CONCEPTS.md**.

-No component may redefine the meaning of concepts established in CONCEPTS.md.
+No component may redefine the meaning of Knowledge defined in **KNOWLEDGE_THEORY.md**.

-New concepts require updates to CONCEPTS.md before they may be used by the architecture.
+New concepts must first be introduced in **CONCEPTS.md** before they may be used anywhere else.

-Implementation decisions must preserve the semantics defined by this model.
+Implementation choices must preserve the semantics defined by this model.